Home » WordPress Tutorials » Maintenance » WordPress Asking to Install Again

 Depending on the reason for which your WordPress is generating and reaching the maximum queries per hour limit, there would be various fixes you could apply to reduce them.
 As already mentioned, every change/update which you make inside your WordPress will generate a query for your database.
 Every time your page is loaded queries will be generated for your database.

-So when you are building your website and you are constantly getting the WordPress installation page you will have to reduce the amount of changes/updates which you do per hour.
+So when you are building your website and you are constantly getting the WordPress installation page you will have to reduce the number of changes/updates that you do per hour.
 This in turn would reduce the number of queries generated every hour and would keep you from reaching the limit.
 You could also upgrade your hosting plan to one which offers more queries per hour.

 If your WordPress is not well optimized you might even reach the maximum number of queries from your visitors.
 I simple way to reduce those queries is to install a caching plugin.
 An example of such would be WP Super Cache.
 Having cache enabled for your website would also improve the loading time of your pages which would improve the user experience.
 You can further check our article on How to enable cache for your WordPress.